Direct answer

 Instead of just saying "a study shows X", a good AI ranks the methodology: meta-analysis (strongest — synthesizes many studies), RCT (gold standard of single studies), cohort study (shows association, not causation), case series (descriptive), animal study (biologically plausible, not human).

 Example: "Studies on ashwagandha are primarily RCTs with small samples (n=30-80), short duration (4-8 weeks), mixed conflict-of-interest.
-A Cochrane meta-analysis is currently missing."
+A systematic meta-analysis is currently missing."

 It names concrete effect sizes